 Upon hire, eligible employees receive written notice of the automatic enrollment process into the Plan, which occurs 45 days after the date of hire.
 Automatic enrollment will not occur if the employee decides to enroll prior to the automatic enrollment date or if the employee opts out of participation in the Plan.
-Participants may contribute between 1% and 50% of annual compensation, as defined, with such contributions limited to \$20,500 in 2022 for employees under age 50 and \$27,000 in 2022 for employees age 50 and older.
-Participants may also roll over qualifying distributions from other qualified plans.
+Eligible employees electing to participate in the Plan may make salary deferral contributions through payroll deductions based upon the deferral percentage limits specified in each covered Special Appendix that vary by geographic location, with such contributions limited to \$20,500 in 2022 for employees under age 50, and \$27,000 in 2022 for employees age 50 and older.
+The Company contributes on behalf of the participants a matching contribution equal to an amount detailed in each location's Special Appendix.
+The Company's matching contributions are invested in the Plan's investment funds based on the participant investment elections.